Shared Heritage, Distinct Writing: Rethinking Resource Selection for East Asian Historical Documents

 \subsubsection{Model Training}

-We fine-tune Qwen2-7B~\cite{yang-2024-qwen2} for MT and SikuRoBERTa~\cite{sikubert-2021} for NER and PR, respectively.
-Table~\ref{tab:train_data_composition} presents the composition of training data for each task.
+We fine-tune Qwen2-7B~\citep{yang-2024-qwen2} for MT and SikuRoBERTa~\citep{sikubert-2021} for NER and PR, respectively.
+Table~\ref{tab:train_data_composition} in Appendix~\ref{sec:appx_exp_setup} presents the composition of training data for each task.
 For documents without predefined splits, we allocate 80\% for training, 10\% for validation, and 10\% for testing.
 The KLC data is bifurcated at the book level for training/validation and testing.

-\paragraph{Qwen2} is a series of foundational models pre-trained on multilingual corpus and proficient in over 30 languages, including Chinese, Korean, and English~\cite{yang-2024-qwen2}.
-We fine-tune the 7B parameter version of Qwen2 using QLoRA~\cite{dettmers-2023-qlora} for machine translation of three language pairs: Hj-Ko, Hj-En, and Lzh-Ko, using the following prompt.
+\paragraph{Qwen2} is a series of foundation models pre-trained on multilingual corpus and proficient in over 30 languages, including Chinese, Korean, and English~\citep{yang-2024-qwen2}.
+We fine-tune the Qwen2-7B using QLoRA~\citep{dettmers-2023-qlora} for machine translation of three language pairs: Hj-Ko, Hj-En, and Lzh-Ko, using the prompt in Appendix~\ref{sec:appx_training_hparams}.

-\paragraph{SikuRoBERTa} is a RoBERTa-based model pretrained on the \emph{Siku Quanshu}, a vast collection of Classical Chinese literature \citep{sikubert-2021}.
-Encoder-based models pretrained on Classical Chinese corpora have been employed by multiple Hanja-related studies \citep{yoo-etal-2022-hue, moon-2024-exploiting}.
+\paragraph{SikuRoBERTa} is a RoBERTa-based model pretrained on the \emph{Siku Quanshu}, a vast collection of Classical Chinese literature \citep{sikubert-2021}.\footnote{Encoder-based models pretrained on Classical Chinese corpora have been employed by multiple Hanja-related studies \citep{yoo-etal-2022-hue, moon-2024-exploiting}.}